Bug report #14981

 - However QgsOgrProvider::createEmptyLayer() (and QgsOgrProvider constructor) doesn't accept database style URI (with dbname, table parameters), and doesn't accept creating a new layer into an existing datasource.
 I'm not sure adding this capability in feature freeze is appropriate ?

-#4 Updated by Tim Sutton over 2 years ago
+#4 Updated by Tim Sutton about 5 years ago

 - File qgis.gif added

 I could replicate the issue here as well although I am not sure if it is the same error others get.

 See attached gif for the workflow I tried:

 2016-07-06T08:30:05 1 Traceback (most recent call last): File "/Users/timlinux/dev/cpp/QGIS/build-QGIS-QGIS_Build_Kit-Default/output/python/plugins/db_manager/db_tree.py", line 103, in newConnection self.mainWindow.invokeCallback(item.addConnectionActionSlot, index) File "/Users/timlinux/dev/cpp/QGIS/build-QGIS-QGIS_Build_Kit-Default/output/python/plugins/db_manager/db_manager.py", line 288, in invokeCallback callback(self.tree.currentItem(), self.sender(), self, *params) File "/Users/timlinux/dev/cpp/QGIS/build-QGIS-QGIS_Build_Kit-Default/output/python/plugins/db_manager/db_plugins/spatialite/plugin.py", line 102, in addConnectionActionSlot index.internalPointer().itemChanged.emit() AttributeError: 'function' object has no attribute 'emit'